vedph/cadmus_web/doc/adding-fragments.md

 }
 ```

-5. implement the feature editor component by making it extend `EditPartFeatureBase`, like in this code template:
+5. implement the feature editor component by making it extend `EditFragmentFeatureBase`, like in this code template:

 ```ts
 import { Component, OnInit } from '@angular/core';